 Small classes and one-on-one interaction with faculty provide an ideal learning environment.
 Our curriculum, taught by faculty who are practicing CRNAs in the Department of Anesthesiology at Washington University School of Medicine, includes core courses of research, health policy and ethics, as well as an anatomy course with a semester-long dissection of a cadaver.

 World-Class Clinical Simulation Institute

 You’ll put your classroom knowledge into action with clinical scenarios and skills labs through our Clinical Simulation Institute.
 Simulation is routinely used throughout our program to teach, train and ultimately empower our students with the full range of anesthetic procedures and equipment.

 Clinical Training at Top Institutions

-You’ll have an opportunity to fulfill your clinical training through affiliations with the region’s top institutions at Barnes-Jewish Hospital, St Louis Children’s Hospital and Shriner’s Hospital for Children; all located on the Washington University Medical Center campus.
+You’ll have an opportunity to fulfill your clinical training through affiliations with the region’s top institutions at Barnes-Jewish Hospital, St Louis Children’s Hospital and Shriners Hospital for Children; all located on the Washington University Medical Center campus.

 Exceptional Program Outcomes